Building JobFinder: An Automated Job Search Aggregator

 The core idea is straightforward: turn job discovery into an automated pipeline.
 JobFinder runs targeted Google Search queries via the Serper API, pulls recent listings, and stores structured data like title, company, source, and snippets in PostgreSQL.
 Instead of bouncing between tabs, the results land in one focused dashboard.

-On the product side, the dashboard keeps things tight: a topic switcher (software vs. finance), quick filters for "New" and "Applied", and text search across titles, companies, and snippets.
-Clicking a listing opens the original post and automatically marks it as applied, which makes the flow feel fast and intentional.
-A small detail, but it saves time when you are working through a batch of roles.
+On the product side, the dashboard keeps things tight: a topic switcher (software vs. finance), quick filters for "New," "Applied," and "Not Relevant," plus text search across titles, companies, snippets, and sources.
+Clicking a listing opens the original post and can mark it as applied, which keeps the workflow fast when working through a batch of roles.

 Under the hood, JobFinder is built with Next.js and React, styled with Tailwind CSS and shadcn/ui, and deployed on Vercel.
-The data layer uses Drizzle ORM with PostgreSQL.
-A cron endpoint triggers the scrape every 30 minutes, and the app categorizes results by topic so I can keep different search lanes separate without maintaining multiple spreadsheets.
+The data layer uses Drizzle ORM with PostgreSQL, and auth is handled with social sign-in (Google and GitHub) so each user gets a personalized dashboard state.

 What I Learned